Zhu-Spike-Lab/Movement_Recognition/README.md

 # Comparative Analysis of Evolutionary Algorithm (EA) and BackPropagation (BP) in Moving Digit Pattern Recognition

-This repository contains an implementation of a Recurrent Spiking Neural Network (RSNN) designed to classify directional movements using an evolutionary algorithm & backpropagation through time for optimization.
+This repository contains an implementation of a Recurrent Spiking Neural Network (RSNN) designed to classify directional movements using an evolutionary algorithm (EA) & backpropagation through time (BPTT) for optimization for comparative analysis.

 ## Table of Contents